K4PT41N/nandgame_solutions/Solutions/Stack-Machine/Jumps/jumps.md

 # Jumps
-In this subcategory we simplify jump operations by reducing code through macros.
+In this subcategory, we simplify jump operations by reducing code using macros.

 ## Goto
-In this level we implement the **goto** macro, which only takes a label and jumps at the label address.
+In this level, we implement the **goto** macro, which only takes a label and jumps to the label address.
 ```
 A = label
 JMP